 Messy maybe, but this is how marine electronics get made, and Garmin HQ in Olathe, Kansas, is all about making stuff.
 The engineer who leads the hardware side of the marine department told me how his office at a previous job was two floors away from the work benches where he and his colleagues could get down and dirty with their projects.
 By contrast, this is just one of a dozen well-lived-in work stations on the same floor housing both marine hardware and software engineers.
 And that particular lead engineer has been at Garmin for 17 years, his software counterpart 16.
 This is a company that engineers built, and, wow, is it cooking…

 I tried to capture the philosophy that led Gary Burrell and Dr. Min Kao to such success in a 2004 PMY column, and in retrospect I think I got it pretty right.
 But of course the revenues, building size, and much else has grown even more since then.
 In this view from the eighth floor of “The Tower” the original building isn’t even visible.
-And at left you can see just a wee corner of the latest addition — where the smart phone work is getting done.
-(I got a of hand’s on time with the Garminfone, announced yesterday, and thought it an impressive sign of Garmin’s committment to that bruising battle.)
+And at left you can see just a wee corner of the latest addition — where the smartphone work is getting done.
+(I got a lot of hand’s-on time with the Garminfone, announced yesterday, and thought it an impressive sign of Garmin’s commitment to that bruising battle.)
 What you can see in this photo some four phases of warehousing now totaling some 300,000 square feet.
 All the aviation electronics made right here in Olathe, and all the North-America-bound gear made in Garmin’s three Taiwanese factories go through this facility.
 So not only is every aspect of most every Garmin product created right here, but the creators get to see the finished goods steam out the truck bays.